cockroachdb/docs/src/current/v23.1/migrate-from-postgres.md

        pg_dump --schema-only frenchtowns > frenchtowns_schema.sql
        ~~~

-1. Open the [Schema Conversion Tool](https://www.cockroachlabs.com/docs/cockroachcloud/migrations-page) in the {{ site.data.products.db }} Console and [add a new PostgreSQL schema](https://www.cockroachlabs.com/docs/cockroachcloud/migrations-page#convert-a-schema).
+1. Open the [Schema Conversion Tool](https://www.cockroachlabs.com/docs/cockroachcloud/migrations-page) in the {{ site.data.products.cloud }} Console and [add a new PostgreSQL schema](https://www.cockroachlabs.com/docs/cockroachcloud/migrations-page#convert-a-schema).

        After conversion is complete, [review the results](https://www.cockroachlabs.com/docs/cockroachcloud/migrations-page#review-the-schema).
 The [**Summary Report**](https://www.cockroachlabs.com/docs/cockroachcloud/migrations-page#summary-report) shows that there are errors under **Required Fixes**.
 You must resolve these in order to migrate the schema to CockroachDB.